 As they engaged with their research, Adesty and the PAVE team began creating a toolkit for understanding the needs of each child and matching the appropriate combination of therapy to each case.
 Developing the tools was only half the battle however; it was time to pass the knowledge and training on to the overworked social workers directly involved with the OSEC survivors.
 Adesty and the PAVE team implemented ongoing focus groups, coaching opportunities, and group trainings.
-The successes these training sessions brought were encouraging and allowed her to engage with some of the other challenges in the area of OSEC.
+The successes these training sessions brought were encouraging and

 Although OSEC has tragically increased with the onset of COVID-19 and many more people homebound, Adesty and her team of social workers are continuing to help survivors, making phone calls and developing new tools, materials, and resources for survivors and survivor care givers.
+Before The Philippines went into lockdown, Adesty and her team of social workers even helped their OSEC clients adjust to mandatory stay-at-home orders by helping them with errands and shopping.